 Our lab focuses on the development and application of artificial intelligence in medicine, particularily in communication disorders.
 Our main aim is to provide generalized, clinical applicable solutions to support diagnosis and therapy monitoring.
 To achieve this, we use genuine approaches to optimize deep neural networks and mine novel AI-specific hardware accelerators.
 We encourage open science and provide an environment allowing students to thrive.

-Biomedical Imaging Lab
+Computational Imaging Lab

 Prof. Dr. Florian Knoll